 As scary as it sounds, acute inflammation can be a good thing.
 This is your body's protective response to surgery, irritation, or an injury.
 This process draws blood flow to the affected area which results in fluid buildup.
 As the body's protective response increases, you experience the symptoms of acute inflammation which causes pain, swelling, heat, redness.
 Fear not!
 This is a sign that the immune system is functioning healthily.

 When thinking about inflammation and the issues that come with it, one might want to stay away from it altogether.
 However, small amounts of inflammation can prove to be beneficial for athletes as it stimulates positive training adaptation.
 Too much, however, can hinder your recovery and performance.
 The CB2 receptors are essential for controlling inflammation throughout the body.
 The CB2 receptors are found in immune tissue and when cannabinoids bind to this receptor, your body begins to produce less cytokine (cell messengers).
 If an athlete takes CBD after a hard workout, the CBD will bind to the CB2 receptor to help in the recovery process.

 4. Assist Your Gut

 Inflammation in the small and large intestine is quite common in endurance runners and is one of the leading reasons they drop out of races.
-While CBD won't help in hydration or overheating, it can help with underlying inflammation in tissue which is the cause for stomach pain after exercise.
-The way your intestines become inflamed after exercise is quite simple, you're either dehydrated, overheated, or your body has produced to much acid in your stomach, causing an inflammatory response.
-Again, CBD calms this reaction in your gut to eliminate inflammation as it lines your gut.
+While CBD won't help in hydration or overheating, it can help with underlying inflammation in the tissue which is the cause of stomach pain after exercise.
+The way your intestines become inflamed after exercise is quite simple, you're either dehydrated, overheated, or your body has produced too much acid in your stomach, causing an inflammatory response.
+Again, CBD may calm this reaction in your gut to eliminate inflammation as it lines your gut.